-There are two templates included in this document.
-The first (Section 3000) is intended to be used in the early phase of the response when many details are unknown but samples need to be collected.
-The second template (Section 4000) is intended for use later in the response when more information on the incident and receptors are available.
+There are two templates included in this section.
+The first is intended to be used in the early phase of the response when many details are unknown but samples need to be collected.
+The second template is intended for use later in the response when more information on the incident and receptors are available.

-2100 How to Use These Templates
+9480.2.1 How to Use These Templates